numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Such a distinction is very much possible, however, at this time NumPy will often (and silently) convert 0-D arrays to scalars.
-It may thus make sense, to only consider this alternative if we also change this silent conversion (sometimes refered to as "decay") behaviour.
+It may thus make sense, to only consider this alternative if we also change this silent conversion (sometimes referred to as "decay") behaviour.

 Handling conversion of scalars when unsafe